nullmight/Tab-for-CSF214-Tuts/README.md

 4. Save the script, close the editing window and run it.

-AutoHotkey is much more powerful, so I'd highly recommend learning more about it.

 ### Update

 Added shortcut to insert `______________________________` by pressing `Alt + |`.